 Do select the method that’s right for your needs

-Start off by looking at what kind of content your site hosts and who your users are.
-This will help you clearly understand what your content moderation method and setup requirements.
-For example, the type of user-generated content found on Medium contra Facebook is very different from their users’ behavior.
+Start by looking at what kind of content your site hosts and who your users are.
+This will help you clearly understand your content moderation method and setup requirements.
+For example, the type of user-generated content found on Medium contra Facebook differs greatly from their users’ behavior.
 This makes their moderation methods and setups look different to fit their platform’s specific needs.

 Do create clear rules and guidelines

 Rules and guidelines must be clear for everyone directly involved with your online platform’s content moderation.
 Everyone from the data scientist developing your AI moderation to the human moderator reviewing content, regardless if they sit in-house or are outsourced to partners.
 Uncertainty in your rulebook can set your moderation efforts back from a financial and user experience perspective.

 Whether you’re running an online marketplace, dating site, or social media platform, your users are key contributors to your platform.
 Making sure they enjoy pleasant experiences and are met with quality website content should interest you.
 To achieve this, you must ensure your content moderation is done right.
 In a perfect world, moderating all types of content on your site, from text and images to videos and 1-to-1 messages, would be ideal.

 The reality is that this is not an approach possible for all online platforms; for financial and technical reasons.
 If that’s your case, as a minimum approach, make sure to identify your high-risk categories and content and start your moderation efforts there

 Quality content is key to building user trust and achieving a splendid user experience on your online platform, but it’s important to understand good content.
 Don’t make the mistake of misinterpreting good content and ending up rejecting user-generated content simply because it’s negative.